Ram-dev27/color-theme-manager/README.md

 </ThemeProvider>

 ```
+### You can change the color of the application in two ways.
-Use the theme in application component
+Use the themeClass in application component

 ```javascript
 import { useTheme } from "color-theme-manager";